nas5w/nas5w/README.md

 ### 👋 Thanks for dropping by!

-I'm a front-end software engineer about to start with [COMING SOON].
+I'm a senior UI engineer at Microsoft.
 Previously, I worked on modernizing government software systems with the [U.S. Digital Service](https://usds.gov)!
 In my spare time (very little these days!)
 I write blog posts and make videos about front-end tech.

 ### Stuff I work on